jareddarlington/geometric-flow-modeling/README.md

 ## Overview.

-Implementation and visualization of various discrete geometric flow algorithms from the field of [differential geometry](https://en.wikipedia.org/wiki/Differential_geometry).
+Implementation and visualization of a few discrete geometric flow algorithms from the field of [differential geometry](https://en.wikipedia.org/wiki/Differential_geometry).
 Written in C, using [OpenGL 4.6](https://www.khronos.org/about/), for high-performance rendering.

 ## Features.